 Written by Tenley Haraldson

-Since over 90% of US homes (and most workplaces) have microwaves, you’ve almost certainly encountered some nasty ones.
-Those food explosions and burnt smells are more than just a bacterial breeding ground: They can also affect the taste of whatever you’re putting in there.
+Since over 90% of US homes (and most workplaces) have microwaves, you’ve probably encountered some nasty ones.
+Not only can these appliances become bacterial breeding grounds, they can also change the flavor of whatever food is being cooked in it.

-It’s true that certain industrial-strength cleaning products can work extremely well to remove baked-on messes.
-However, most contain ingredients that are potentially harmful to humans and to the environment.
-However, we believe that these sorts of ingredients have no place near food-safe surfaces – and that plant-based formulas can work just as well without the risk.
+While industrial-strength cleaning products are often effective to remove baked-on messes, the majority contain potentially harmful ingredients.
+As a purveyor of plant-based products, we believe that caustic cleaners have no place near food-safe surfaces – and that natural formulas work just as well (without the risks).

-- Natural Surface Cleaner - This 99.96% natural formula is great for any and all non-porous surfaces.
+- Natural Surface Cleaner - This is more than a microwave cleaner spray: It's a plant-based formula that's perfect for all non-porous surfaces.

-- Natural Dish Soap - Incredibly concentrated to “do more with less”, this plant-based dish soap is amazing at loosening food stains.
+- Natural Dish Soap - Concentrated to “do more with less”, this 99.41% natural soap excels at loosening food stains.

-- Microfiber towel - These reusable cloths have the perfect thickness for any sort of mess or task.
+- Microfiber towel - Reusable cloths with the perfect thickness for any task (or mess).

 - Optional: Lemon, white vinegar, baking soda